We empower beauty.®

 The thickest fillers are more for volume enhancement for the face that needs to be “plumped up.”
 As the face ages, the cheeks get hollow in addition to droopy.
 Patients may need lifting as well as volume.
 In younger patients, however, facelifts can often be delayed by filling the cheeks.
 This can actually give a small lift as well and is called the “Liquid Facelift.”
 Of course, nothing substitutes for a beautiful and professional facelift if it’s a means to elevating jowls or excess skin under the neck.
 But we can go a long way in making you look more refreshed by starting with fillers.

-Facelift VS Facial Fillers in NYC
+Facelift VS Facial Fillers

 To Lift or Fill the Face?